Amazon's Best Holiday Gifts Under $50

-Amazon's Best Holiday Gifts Under $50 -- Home Sick, Crocs, JBL and More
+Amazon's Best Holiday Gifts Under $50 -- Ugg, Crocs, JBL and More

-Amazon is filled with great gift ideas, stocking stuffers and unique gifts with products ranging in electronics, kitchen tools, home accessories and fashion items.
+There are a lot of great gift ideas among the Amazon gifts, stocking stuffers and items you want to put on your wish list with products ranging in electronics, kitchen tools, home accessories and fashion items.
 Since the list is extensive, ET has scoured the offerings and narrowed it down to the best of the best.
-Some highlights of our selects include the JBL Bluetooth Waterproof Speaker, Corkcicle Insulated Coffee Mug, Homesick Scented Candle and more!
+If you're not a good gift giver and you want a unique gift idea for your mom, kid, husband, wife or friend, some highlights from our selections include the JBL Bluetooth Waterproof Speaker, Corkcicle Insulated Coffee Mug, Homesick Scented Candle and more so you can find the perfect gift!
 Plus, many of the items are on sale as part of Amazon's Holiday Sale.

 The shopping event delivers great discounts from top brands and small businesses alike.
-Downloading the Amazon app will bring the deals directly to your smartphone.
+Downloading Amazon's mobile app will bring the deals directly to your smartphone.
 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
-And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can join the fun of this major online sale.
+And if you're not a member, sign up for an Amazon Prime subscription for a free 30-day trial so you can join the shopping fun.

 Be sure to also look over ET Style's selection of gifts under $30, gifts under $50, and gifts under $100.
 Ensure your gifts arrive on time this holiday season by reviewing important holiday shipping deadlines.